 Wellbeing Training | Y11, L6, U6 | Spring

-On the cusp of a significant transition in their lives leading to greater independence, breadth of opportunity and for the majority, the move away to university, this course will give students an opportunity for discussion and self-reflection, gaining skills to maintain good mental health and details of how to access resources and support if necessary.
-By reading materials, watching videos, and listening to podcasts and presentations boys will have the opportunity to reflect and enhance their contribution to the School community and their behaviour towards others by setting a good example.
+On the cusp of a significant transition in their lives leading to greater independence, breadth of opportunity and for the majority, the move away to university, this course will give students an opportunity for discussion and self-reflection as they gain skills to maintain good mental health and details of how to access resources and support if necessary.
+By reading materials, watching videos and listening to podcasts and presentations, boys will have the opportunity to reflect and to enhance their contribution to the School community and their behaviour towards others by setting a good example.
 They will build resilience when feeling challenged and be less fearful when facing adversity.

 Welldon Park Primary School: Bookworm Club | L6, U6 | Autumn, Spring